Skip to main content

 Managed infrastructure

 Deploy and manage PayRam instances for merchants who need permissionless crypto payment infrastructure but don’t want to run their own server.
-Charge setup fees, monthly retainers, or a margin on volume.
+Price it with a per-transaction markup, a monthly retainer, or both.

 Best for: devs, consultants, small-team agencies, fractional CTOs.